b-lukaszuk/BS_wJ_eng/contents/translation.md

 Works as expected.
 The functional solution (`translate2`) often has fewer lines of code.
 It also consists of a series of consecutive logical steps, which is quite nice.
-However, for a beginner (or someone that doesn't know this paradigm) it appears more enigmatic (and therefore off-putting).
-Moreover, in general it is expected to be a bit slower than the for loop version (`translate`).
-This should be more evident with long sequences [try `BenchmarkTools.@benchmark translate(mRna ^ 20)` vs `@BenchmarkTools.@benchmark translate2(mRna ^ 20)` in the REPL (type it after `julia>` prompt)].
+However, for a beginner (or someone that doesn't know this paradigm well) it appears more enigmatic (and therefore off-putting).
+Moreover, in general it is expected to be a bit slower than the more imperative for loop version (`translate`).
+This should be more evident with long sequences [try `BenchmarkTools.@benchmark translate(mRna^20)` vs `@BenchmarkTools.@benchmark translate2(mRna^20)` in the REPL (type it after `julia>` prompt)].

 > Note. `^` replicates a string `n` times, e.g. `"ab" ^ 3` =